Develop your mathematical and statistical skills and prepare for a career in quantitative business analysis.

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during term time.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

-You will be based in the Management School on Campus East.
-Most of your teaching will take place in the Law and Management Building, with additional contact hours elsewhere on Campus East and occasionally Campus West.
+You will be based in the Department of Mathematics on Campus West.
+Most of your teaching will take place in James College and the Church Lane Building, with additional contact hours elsewhere on Campus East and Campus West.